jansroka/dotfiles-osx-monterey/Recovery Guide.md

 There's a good chance your mac would not mind its first spring cleaning.
 Therefore, check out the ```maintenance.yml```playbook and decide if you want to run it.

 ### Add any issues and ideas on GitHub
+Latest now would be a great time to add anything that popped up to the issue tracker.